TeaShull/PhytoBSA/README.md

 Replace `<path-to-directory>` with the desired path for the data directory.

-Upon first execultion of the program, the specified data directory will be installed initialized.
+Upon first execution of the program, the specified data directory will be installed initialized.

 Once the data directory is set up, the program will be able to access the required files and directories smoothly.